olcf/openacc-training-series/labs/lab1/README.md

-Application Profiling with PGProf Lab
+Module 1: Introduction to OpenACC Lab
 =====================================

-This lab is meant to accompany Module 2 of the OpenACC.org teaching materials.
+This lab is meant to accompany Module 1 of the OpenACC.org online course.
-The purpose of this lab is to introduce students to application profiling using the PGProf profiler.
+The purpose of this lab is to introduce users OpenACC using the parallel directive in conjunction with managed memory.
 Lab instructions and source code is available for C/C++ and Fortran.

 Please see the following files to begin the lab: